Can You Identify These States by Their Historical Monument?

 A. South Carolina

-B. Pennsylvania is where you’ll see the Liberty Bell, which was originally called the State House Bell.
+B. Pennsylvania is where you'll see the Liberty Bell, which was originally called the State House Bell.
 It acquired the Liberty Bell name in the late 1830s when it became a symbol for the anti-slavery movement.
-These are the 16 history questions people always get wrong.
+Got this question wrong?
+Find out 16 other history questions people always get wrong, too.

 Where is this memorial located?